stegua/stegua.github.com/source/_posts/2013-02-05-gomory-cuts-with-cplex.markdown

 Gomory cuts are still subject of research, since they pose a number of implementation challenges.
 These cuts suffer from severe numerical issues, mainly because the computation of the inverse matrix requires the division by its determinant.

+> "In 1959, [...]
+We started to experience the unpredictability of the computational results rather steadily" (Gomory, see [4])."

 A recent paper by Cornuejols, Margot, and Nannicini deals with some of these issues [2].

 If you like to learn more about how the basis are computed in the CPLEX LP solver, there is very nice paper by Bixby [3].
 The paper explains different approaches to get the first basic feasible solution and gives some hints of the CPLEX implementation of that time, i.e., 1992.
 Though the paper does not deal with Gomory cuts directly, it is a very pleasant reading.

+To conclude, for those of you interested in [Optimization Stories](http://www.math.uiuc.edu/documenta/vol-ismp/vol-ismp.html) there is a nice chapter by G. Cornuejols about the **Ongoing Story of Gomory Cuts** [4].

 ## References
 1. <p>C.H.
 Papadimitriou, K. Steiglitz.